NativeMB/NativeMB.github.io/README.md

 # Mubarak Native

-This is my personal webpage hosted on github pages.
+This is my personal static webpage hosted on github pages.